Outlook and risk factors

 For the full year, Swedish Match expects continued growth in the US cigar market.
 Swedish Match expects the US cigar market to remain highly competitive.

 The effective corporate tax rate in 2018, excluding associated companies and any non-taxable larger one-time items, is expected to be around 21.5 percent (23.8).
 The expected reduction in tax rate is a consequence of the US corporate income tax reform effective January 1, 2018.

 The Company remains committed to returning cash not needed in operations to shareholders.

 Swedish Match faces intense competition in all of its markets and for each of its products and such competition may increase in the future.
 To remain successful, the Group must develop products and brands that resonate with changing consumer trends, and price and promote its brands competitively.
 Restrictions on advertising and promotion may, however, make it more difficult to counteract any loss of consumer loyalty.
 Competitors may develop and promote new products which could be successful, and could thereby have an adverse effect on Swedish Match results of operations.

-Regulatory developments and fiscal changes related to tobacco, corporate income and other taxes, as well as to the marketing, sale and consumption of tobacco products, in the countries where the Group is operating may have an adverse effect on Swedish Match results of operations.
+Regulatory developments and fiscal changes related to tobacco and other nicotine products, corporate income and other taxes, as well as to the marketing, sale and consumption of tobacco products and other products containing nicotine in the countries where the Group is operating may have an adverse effect on Swedish Match results of operations.